vojTTek/green-calc/README.md

 - from August 17, 2021, I started moving the application to the SimpleGUI framework.
 The name of the project has also changed.
 The current name is: green-calc.tech (I have also registered a domain for the project)
 - from August 29, 2021, the first GUI version (still has bugs and is under testing).
 - from September 7, 2021, a graphical representation of energy production has been added
+- September 8, 2021.
+Fixed a logical error in the calculations

 # green-calc.tech
 Aplikacja jest projektem, który prowadzę w ramach własnej edukacji programistycznej w Pythonie.
 Głównym celem projektu jest wsparcie wyceny instalacji fotowoltaicznej w Polsce.